FAQs

 What happens in a counselling session?

-Your first session will firstly go through some contracting/consent and it will be a space for you to explore your situation, feelings and thoughts.
-Its also a space for us to get to know each other, set some goals and a plan for therapy.
-After this there is no typical counselling session as each person is different, I will be guided by what you wish to discuss whether its everyday events, dilemmas, feelings, and thoughts, to regrets, aspirations or memories.
-However, if you are stuck I can support you with ideas.
+In your first session we will firstly go through some contracting/consent.
+After this, it will be a space for you to explore what's brought you to therapy, we ca set some goals and a plan for therapy if you wish or equally we can go with the flow.
+After this there is no typical counselling session as each person is different, I will be guided by what you wish to discuss whether its everyday events, dilemmas, feelings/thoughts, difficult past memories.
 With counselling/psychotherapy the key is to trust the process.

 How do I know if you are the right therapist for me?